 5. Not Investing In The Essentials

 Bedbugs are a major problem, but for the most part they can be helped with a great vacuum cleaner.
 Make sure you have a powerful one on hand.
 This will help to keep your home maintenance easy in general, and also help you to keep pests away.
 For those who travel, they are especially easy to bring home in your suitcase.
 Make sure you’re hyper vigilant if you like to go to different places, or you could be bringing them home with you.
+Or, suppose you live in New Jersey, you could just simply contact a pest control nj to get rid of bugs and other pests.

 6. Not Having Your Windows/Doors Properly Sealed